-Built to Last researches what visionaries companies, such as companies with a long track record of superior performance, do better than average or simply “good” companies.
+In Built to Last author Jim Collins presents his research on what differentiates visionary companies, such as companies with a long track record of superior performance, from average or “just good” companies.

-- Visionary companies have purpose, values and culture handing down from generation to generation
+- Visionary companies have purpose, values, and a culture handed down from generation to generation

 - They attract and retain people who believe in the same values and thrive within the ranks

 - They allow their employees to experiment and try out new things

 The so called “visionaries companies” surveyed in Built to Last include Walt Disney Company, Marriott Hotels, Merck, Sony, HP, Johnson & Johnson.

 The top companies often described as “visionaries” were then compared to companies in the same industries and with similar products which were described far more infrequently as “visionaries”.

 The authors then analyzed both groups to find out what the differences were.

 Built to Last is the product of that research.